 Anyone who has ever worn their hair in a ponytail knows the struggle of an elastic snapping as you try to loop it around one too many times.
-As an overachiever-type student, I tend to be like that ill-fated hair elastic.
+As an overachiever, I tend to be like that ill-fated hair elastic.
 Not wanting to accept my limits, I can easily stretch myself too thin—to the snapping point.
-But a broken hair elastic isn’t useful to anyone, and neither is a stressed student.
-That’s why it’s important to detect when you’re approaching your snapping point and deal with your frizzy schedule in a healthier way.
+A broken hair elastic isn’t useful to anyone, and neither is a stressed student.
+That’s why it’s important to detect when you’re approaching your snapping point and deal with stress in a healthier way.

-At this point in high school, you probably know how to detect your stress-snapping point, but you might not always acknowledge it.
-Just like with the hair elastic, you might believe you can loop it around just one more time―that you can stay up just a little longer to study more, fill in that single hour slot of free time in your day, say yes to one more responsibility in that group project.
-But there comes a point when that one extra loop is just too much.
+At this point in high school, you probably know how to detect your burnout point, but you might not always acknowledge it.
+Just like with the hair elastic, you might believe you can do just one more thing―stay up just a little longer to study, fill in that single free hour in your day, say yes to one more responsibility in your group project—but there comes a point when that one extra choice is just too much.
 Responding to your stress is easier said than done.
 When you’re in the habit of rushing around doing a million things simultaneously, pausing and taking a breath can seem impossible.
 But simply sitting still for a bit and letting your mind relax can do wonders for you, so if you start feeling overly stressed, acknowledge and do something about it.
 Don’t ignore it!

-With a busy high school schedule, it is important to work hard, but you also need to give your body the rest it needs.
+With a busy high school schedule, it’s important to work hard, but you also need to give your body the rest it needs.
 Arianna Huffington, founder of the Huffington Post compared the body’s need for rest to our smartphones.
 She pointed out that, while we are anxious to charge our iPhone when the battery icon turns red, we ignore our own body’s need to recharge.
-The next time you plug in your phone, use that as a reminder to take a break yourself.
+The next time you plug in your phone, use that as a reminder to “plug in” yourself too.
 Just like your phone, you can’t run on an empty battery.
 Teenagers need 8–10 hours of sleep a night, and it’s important to respect our bodies’ need for rest.
 It’s virtually the only way to maintain clear thinking and abundant drive.
 Everyone is limited to the same 24-hour day, and there will always be something we don’t get to in a day.
 But rest shouldn’t be one of them!